jrudess/streamdvr/README.md

 * Optional Dependencies: `streamlink`, `youtube-dl`

   * Using `streamlink` requires an additional streamlink plugin at https://github.com/back-to/generic
-  * `streamlink` is used to fetch m3u8 URLs for FC2 and Pixiv by default
+  * `streamlink` is used to fetch m3u8 URLs Pixiv by default
-    * `fc2` requires a streamlink plugin provided at `plugins/streamlink/fc2.py`
-  * `youtube-dl` is used to fetch m3u8 URLs for CB, Twitch, Mixer, and Youtube by default
+  * `youtube-dl` is used to fetch m3u8 URLs for Twitch, Mixer, and Youtube by default

 * Install StreamDVR
   >On GitHub, click `Clone or download`, `Download ZIP`.